darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

 # Running database triggers

 Darwino can monitor, asynchronously, the changes that happen in a database.
-Then, it can execute an action like a notification for every single change.
+Then, it can execute an action for every single change.
 It can be used, for example, to execute some workflow.

 The event being detected is called a trigger.
 The action to execute from a trigger is called an handler.